 Books

-.
+Each book that I want to read, am reading, have read or stopped reading is stored as a note in /Collections/Books.
 With Bases I can easily create overviews of these book entries and sort & filter them.
 These overviews are included and linked to from the folder note that opens up when I click the book folder.

-Sometimes I want to link to a specific Zettel note from the chapter overview of a book, so knowing the link name can be different from the note it is linking to is very helpful here, e.g. [[actual note name|name thats shown]]
+Sometimes I want to link to a specific Zettel note from the chapter overview of a book, so knowing the link name can be different from the note it is linking to is very helpful here, e.g. [[actual note name|name thats shown]].

-Games and Videos
+Games

-folder is very similar to the one for books, but instead for video games.
+This /Collection/Games folder is very similar to the one for books, but instead for video games.

 Clippings

 Using the Obsidian Web Clipper I sometimes add content from the internet to my vault.
 I usually do this when I want to reference it later on, or use it as a base to create some Zettel from it.
-By adding it to the vault I can be sure that it will be there when I need it again in the future, remember that websites might be taken offline at any time.
+By adding it to the vault I can be sure that it will be there when I need it again in the future, remember that websites might be taken offline or changed at any time.

 Templates I use